bgplab/bgplab/docs/3-upcoming.md

 : * Configure BGP graceful restart
   * Multihop EBGP sessions with servers

-## BGP Routing Policies

-Advanced exercises:
-: * Use BGP route refresh and soft reconfiguration

 ## Controlling Inbound Traffic

 * Use conditional route advertisements to select primary/backup links for the inbound traffic

 ## BGP in Service Provider Networks

-* Build a simple service provider network with IBGP
 * Use a hierarchy of route reflectors
 * Reduce routing instabilities with BGP route flap dampening
 * Implement policy-based routing with BGP